-Before you tinker, you need a starting point.
-And I went with a standard: Betty Crocker.
-It took me only a few batches to realize that I like some sweetness in my chili.
-But I also like a balance of spice and sweet.
-That led me to a combination of ingredients I always have on hand, which when combined resembles barbeque sauce.
+I like some sweetness in my old fashioned chili.
+But it needs to be a balance of spice and sweet.
+That led me to a combination of ingredients I always have on hand, which when combined provides a sweeter profile, similar to a hint of barbeque sauce.

 Brown the ground beef in your pot.
 After a couple minutes and when the meat is partially browned, add chopped onion and celery.
 Cook and stir until the beef is cooked through and the vegetables are tender.
 If needed, wipe excess grease from the pan using tongs and paper towels (Extremely lean meat will not require this step).